ibalajisivarajan/clawtoclaude/README.md

 - **Environment variables** — must be configured before use
 - **Shell/bash scripts** — work in Claude Code, limited in Claude.ai browser chat

-ClawToClaud flags all of these automatically so you're not surprised.
+ClawToClaude flags all of these automatically so you're not surprised.

 ---